EuclidProtocol/docs/docs/Architecture Overview/Concepts/Vouchers.md

 Only the router can mint or burn voucher balances, creating a single, auditable gate for cross-chain issuance and redemption.
 That centralized control point (on-chain) makes the system harder to exploit and reduces risk of real funds getting stuck mid-route, since physical assets only move when explicitly released.

 ### Ease of management for cross-chain funds
 Escrow balances and voucher balances are decoupled: escrow holds real assets per chain, while vouchers are the consolidated, cross-chain view of a user's value.
+At the same time, vouchers never exceed the real assets held in escrow, so they remain directly backed by on-chain liquidity.
 Users can choose to redeem into native tokens on a specific chain or keep value as vouchers, which can exist on any Euclid-connected chain even if the asset isn't native there.
 This lets users consolidate diverse assets onto a single chain without forcing immediate redemption.

 ### Still decentralized and trackable
 All voucher activity is on-chain: balances, approvals, transfers, and mints/burns are stored and emitted as events, and queries provide transparency.
 It's a virtual asset, but fully auditable.

+### CEX-like UX without centralization
+Crypto is meant to be decentralized, yet most volume still flows through centralized exchanges because they offer a smoother experience: users don't have to think about chains, bridges, or wallet logistics.
+Vouchers recreate that unified experience inside Euclid while keeping everything decentralized and on-chain.
+The same ease of use comes from smart contracts and protocol rules, not custody or centralized intermediaries.

 ## How vouchers work in the architecture
 ### Core contract model